P.O. Box 2910

 (214) 565-5668 Fax

+Representative Johnson was recognized by the Dallas Business Journal as a class member of their prestigious 2014 "40 Under 40".
 In 2012, Representative Johnson was named to the American Council of Young Political Leaders (ACYPL) and joined an ACYPL delegation that visited Israel and the Palestinian Territories, meeting with current and emerging leaders in the region.
 In December 2012, Representative Johnson was the only member of the Texas Legislature to participate in President Obama's first ever meeting with a delegation of African American state legislators.

-Representative Johnson is a graduate of Harvard University, where he graduated cum laude with a degree in History.
-He then went on to earn a law degree from the University of Pennsylvania and master’s degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Representative Johnson is a graduate of Harvard University, where he graduated cum laude with a degree in history.
+He then went on to earn a law degree from the University of Pennsylvania and a master’s degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.